What is a dermal filler?

 Why have filler?

-Dermal fillers are a safe option to achieve a more youthful appearance.
+Dermal fillers assist in achieving a more youthful appearance.
 They are particularly good at restoring volume to combat the sagging of ageing around the cheek and lower face.
 They help define and plump lips and can also be used to soften static lines such as those found around the mouth.
-Because the newer fillers are compounds of hyaluronic acid, a natural sugar found in the skin, they integrate well into the skin and cause much less redness and swelling than previous fillers such as collagen.

 How are the injections performed?